0xcadams/proof-of-residency/WHITEPAPER.md

 function tokenChallengeExpired(address owner) public view returns (bool) { ... }
 ```

-This function, as well as the included ERC-721 API, allows a downstream project to know if there is an outstanding challenge for a given user.
+These functions, as well as the included ERC-721 API, allow a downstream project to know if there is an outstanding challenge for a given user.
 See the [README](./README.md) for an example DAO using these functions.

 ### Reclaiming Failed Commitment Funds